Big, Bigger, Biggest – Travel to Dubai

 Dubai Marina functions as a cozy canal city - where everything is man-made to feel.
 It is about five kilometers long and offers both restaurants, shopping and a great view of tall skyscrapers and expensive yachts.

 Take a boat trip along the canals; this is how you experience the area best.
 The surroundings are beautiful both during the day and in the evening.
 If you would rather see Dubai Marina from the land side, a walk along the Marina Walk is also a great way to get around.
 Here there is also ample opportunity to quench your thirst in one of the city's many bars and cafés.

 Dubai Marina is located right next to Jumeirah Beach, one of the most popular beaches in Dubai.

-Beach and beach holiday
+Travel in Dubai: Beach and beach holidays

 Luckily, there are plenty of beautiful and usable beaches in and around Dubai, and many of them are public, so if you want to immerse yourself in the warm salt water, just find your swimwear,

 Jbr beach is a city beach of the finest kind with skyscrapers in the background, and otherwise La Mer Beach at Jumeirah is really cozy and perfect for real beach holidays, because here are small restaurants, promenade, the finest beach and even a small water park on the edge of the beach area.
 It is located in a villa area 5 kilometers from the center of Dubai.

 There are also many cool pools in hotels, and if you do not live there, you can often buy yourself access, although it can be expensive at the big resorts, for example at Dubai Palm.
 If you are a fan of infinity pools, Dubai is the place for you.